mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/话题练习/have you ever been scammed？ share you story.md

-When I see this topic, my first thought is that noone can cheat on me for my money, after all I'm a graduated student!
-But
+When I see this topic, my first thought is that no one can cheat on me for my money, after all I'm a graduated student!
+After a few minutes,